durandaltheta/fl/README.md

 - generic datatype `atom`:
     - can accept any value
     - memory efficient by allowing const-like value re-use
-    - enables value semantics for pointed to data
+    - enables by-value semantics for pointed to data
     - various utilities for interacting with atoms with the following functions and templates:
         - `nil`
         - `is_nil`